1. Koes Bersaudara

 March 18, 2001, Jakarta

-a1 was a British-Norwegian pop band with chart-topping hits in 2000 and 2001.
-The members appeared at a music store at Taman Anggrek Mall for a signing session broadcast live on TV.
+a1 were a British-Norwegian pop band with chart-topping hits in 2000 and 2001.
+The quartet appeared at a music store at Taman Anggrek Mall for a signing session broadcast live on TV.
 Hundreds of girls had started queuing outside the mall at 6am, eight hours before the band was due to appear.
 About 2,000 fans pushed inside, so the event was cancelled after about only 30 autographs were signed.
 As the crowd panicked and jostled toward the exits, four girls were crushed to death.
 The band then sang three songs in a club and performed live on TV, when they were informed of the tragedy.

 6. Sheila on 7